 Day 1

-After boarding the boat in the evening at Tap Lamu pier in Khao Lak, you will be introduced to the Dolphin Queen liveaboard dive staff and its crew.
-A welcome cocktail, then after you have been shown to your cabin there will be a briefing about boat amenities, rules and safety procedures to be followed during this great diving safari.
-A dive guide will help you on assembling and checking your dive equipment so that it will be ready for your first morning dive in the Similan Islands.
-The boat will leave port and arrive in the Similan Islands National Park just after midnight.
+After boarding the Dolphin Queen at Tap Lamu pier in Khao Lak, you’ll be welcomed by the dive staff and crew with a cocktail and shown to your cabin.
+A briefing will follow, covering boat amenities, safety procedures, and rules for your diving safari.
+A dive guide will assist with setting up and checking your equipment so it’s ready for the first morning dive in the Similan Islands.
+The boat departs in the evening and arrives at Similan Islands National Park just after midnight.

 Days 2-3

-A typical day starts with a wake up call at around 06:00 hrs and a light breakfast of fresh coffee, toast and spreads.
-After your 1st dive you can order eggs cooked as you like (boiled, fried or omelet), enjoy pancakes, sausages, ham, and also muesli, cereals and lots of fresh local fruit such as water melon, pineapple and banana.
-After breakfast you have around 3 hrs before the 2nd morning dive.
-Take a shower and head to the open air dining area on the upper deck where a buffet style lunch is served.
-The menu consists of both European dishes as well as select local Thai delicacies, using only fresh ingredients from local markets.
-After lunch you can decide to visit a local beach, snorkel, or simply relax in your A/C cabin before the 3rd dive in the afternoon.
-After your dive, snacks, fruit and drinks are available until the night dive which will take place at 19:00 hrs, followed by dinner.
+A typical day on Dolphin Quuen starts with a wake up call at around 6 am and is followed by the 1st dive.
+After your 1st dive you'll have around 3 hrs before the 2nd morning dive, after which you can take a shower and head to the open air dining area on the upper deck.
+You can then decide to visit a local beach, snorkel, or simply relax in your A/C cabin before the 3rd dive in the afternoon.
+After your dive, snacks, fruit and drinks are available until the night dive which will take place at 7 pm.

 Day 4